khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 ### Making people realize they have a problem

-The writer starts with a long <u>paragraph</u> about the difficulties of freelancing.
-He has a deep understanding of his audience it shows.
-Reading it brought me back to when I started doing it in college: I was inexperienced, with no idea of whatsoever of how to get clients and what's a sales pipeline.
+The writer starts with a long paragraph about the difficulties of freelancing.
+He has a deep understanding of his audience it shows: he manages to articulate what makes freelancing hard --- mainly, having to run a business while all you want to do is code/design.

+It brought me back to when I started doing it in college: I was inexperienced, with no idea of whatsoever of how to get clients and what's a sales pipeline.
 Typical issues for a beginning freelancer I guess.
-What's really great is that he articulates what makes freelancing hard (mainly, having to run a business while all you want to do is code/design).

-The following paragraph isn't about asking for a sale right away.
+The next paragraph is really smart because it's not asking for a sale right away.
 Instead the author paints us the idyllic picture of a life without having to look for leads.
 How great would it be?

-That's a really smart thing to do.
 You see, one problem people have is they tend to forget about their pains.
 We get numb.
 We lose the sense of urgency.
 By presenting how life would be otherwise it's reminding us how it's a PITA.

 when it shows the solution, it feels like a god send -> he's had the time to build rapport